osrf/gazebo_tutorials/guided_b/tutorial1.md

 efficiently simulate populations of robots in complex indoor and outdoor environments.
-While similar to game engines, Gazebo offers physics simulation at a much higher degree of fidelity, a suite of sensors, and interfaces for both users and programs.
+While similar to game engines, Gazebo offers physics simulation at a much higher degree of fidelity, a suite of sensors, and interfaces for both users and programs

 Typical uses of Gazebo include: